IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 - **Raw UID2s**: Both sender and receiver have the resources, processes, and facilities in place to ensure secure transit of the raw UID2s, without risk of compromising the data.
 In this scenario, as long as all UID2 [security requirements](#security-requirements-for-raw-uid2-sharing) are met, the sender can send raw UID2s to an authorized sharing participant.

-## Security Requirements for Raw UID2 Sharing
+## Security Requirements for UID2 Sharing

-The security requirements for sharing raw UID2s between authorized sharing participants include these criteria, which must all be met consistently:
+The security requirements for sharing UID2s between authorized sharing participants include these criteria, which must all be met consistently:

 - [Authentication](#authentication)
 - [Authorization](#authorization)